-- RA_x = Reserve adjustment for given EITE covered party for calendar year "x" (MT CO2e for year "x") - RP_x = GHG emission reduction pathway for given EITE covered party for calendar year "x" as specified in WAC 173-442-070 (4)(b) (MT CO2e for year "x") - BP = Baseline production data for given EITE covered party as specified in WAC 173-442-070 (2)(a) (units of production)
+RA_x = Reserve adjustment for given EITE covered party for calendar year "x" (MT CO_2 e for year "x")

+$\rm RP_x$ = GHG emission reduction pathway for given EITE covered party for calendar year "x" as specified in WAC 173-442-070 (4)(b) (MT CO_2e for year "x")

+BP = Baseline production data for given EITE covered party as specified in WAC 173-442-070 (2)(a) (units of production)

+OB = Output-based baseline for given EITE covered party as specified in WAC 173-442-070(2) (MT CO_2e /units of production)

+ER = Efficiency improvement rate for given EITE covered party as specified in WAC 173-442-070(3) (%)

+$\rm Y{\rm x}$ = The number of calendar years the EITE covered party has been subject to WAC 173-442-030.
+The first calendar year is designated as calendar year number one.
-- OB = Output-based baseline for given EITE covered party as specified in WAC 173-442-070(2) (MT CO2e/units of production) - RR = Efficiency reduction rate for given EITE covered party as specified in WAC 173-442-070(3) (%) - $Y_x =$ The number of calendar years the EITE covered party has been subject to WAC 173-442-030.
-The first calendar year is designated as calendar year number one. - (C) Any calendar year containing curtailment recognized by Ecology does not count toward the total years in Y_x. - (D) Beginning in calendar year 2036, Y_x remains constant at the number of years determined for calendar year 2035. - (ii) ERUs generated as a result of facility curtailment. - (b) Ecology must transfer into the reserve the ERUs specified in (a)(ii) of this subsection within one hundred twenty days after each applicable compliance period (WAC 173-442-200). - (c) Ecology will not accept into the reserve retired or expired ERUs.

-(2) Retirements within the reserve.

-Ecology may retire reserve ERUs to ensure consistency with an aggregate emission reduction limit for the program and for purposes consistent with this rule.
-Ecology may retire reserve ERUs:

-- (a) For covered GHG emissions from covered parties that do not have a GHG baseline emissions value established through WAC 173-442-050 (1)(a), or existing stationary sources that expand, or physically modify their operations. - (b) To address conditions where two ERUs may be generated for each metric ton of reduced GHG emissions from programs or activities. - (c) To promote the viability of voluntary renewable energy programs in Washington. - (i) Ecology, in conjunction with the Departments of Commerce and the Utilities and Transportation Commission, will engage stakeholders and renewable energy market experts to estimate demand for voluntary renewable energy programs serving Washington customers. - (ii) Ecology may allocate a portion of the reserve ERUs for retirement as voluntary renewable energy purchases by Washington customers consistent with the estimate in (c)(i) of this subsection, after taking into account the availability of reserve ERUs.
+- (iii) Any calendar year containing curtailment recognized by Ecology does not count toward the total years in $Y{\rm x}$. - (iv) Beginning in calendar year 2036, $Y{\rm x}$ remains constant at the number of years determined for calendar year 2035. - (v) ERUs generated as a result of facility curtailment. - (b) Ecology must transfer into the reserve the ERUs specified in (a)(v) of this subsection within one hundred twenty days after each applicable compliance period (WAC 173-442-200). - (c) Ecology will not accept into the reserve retired or expired ERUs. - (2) Retirements within the reserve.
+Ecology may retire reserve ERUs to ensure consistency with an aggregate emission cap the program and for purposes consistent with this rule.
+Ecology may retire reserve ERUs: - (a) For covered GHG emissions from covered parties that do not have a GHG baseline emissions value established through WAC 173-442-050 (1)(a), or existing stationary sources that expand, or physically modify their operations. - (b) To address conditions that may arise when ERUs result from reduced GHG emissions from programs or activities that occur in sectors contributing to covered GHG emissions. - (c) To promote the viability of voluntary renewable energy programs in Washington. - (i) Ecology, in conjunction with the departments of commerce and the utilities and transportation commission, will engage stakeholders and renewable energy market experts to estimate demand for voluntary renewable energy programs affecting Washington customers and renewable energy producers.